acumos/proto-viewer/docs/developer-guide.rst

 for a user to log in and see MORE data than the prior midnight, we can change this later by increasing the TTL to the last week or something.

-For the client side, Bokeh has a notion of a DataSource per session, which holds the data sent from the server to the browser, so we also have to limit the client side data, in case a user is logged in for a very long time.
+For the client side, Bokeh has a notion of a column data source per session, which holds the data sent from the server to the browser, so we also have to limit the client side data, in case a user is logged in for a very long time.
 The "streaming limit" for numerical data is 100,000 records, just over a day of data assuming one record per second.
 The streaming limit for images and raw data is just 1; the user sees it as it goes by, or it is lost (there is currently no replay).